 - Proportion of international staff: 2.5%

 The ability of a university to attract undergraduates, postgraduates and faculty from all over the planet is key to its success on the world stage.

-In the third international indicator, we calculate the proportion of a university’s total research journal publications that have at least one international co-author and reward higher volumes.
+In the third international indicator, we calculate the proportion of a university’s total research publications that have at least one international co-author and reward higher volumes.
 This indicator is normalised to account for a university’s subject mix and uses the same five-year window as the “Citations: research influence” category.

 Industry income (knowledge transfer): 2.5%

 A university’s ability to help industry with innovations, inventions and consultancy has become a core mission of the contemporary global academy.
-This category seeks to capture such knowledge-transfer activity by looking at how much research income an institution earns from industry (adjusted for purchasing-power parity), scaled against the number of academic staff it employs.
+This category seeks to capture such knowledge-transfer activity by looking at how much research income an institution earns from industry (adjusted for PPP), scaled against the number of academic staff it employs.